Copper: An Essential Trace Mineral for Joint Integrity

 Symptoms of copper deficiency may manifest as joint pain, weakness, fatigue, and impaired connective tissue integrity, predisposing individuals to joint-related disorders such as osteoporosis and osteoarthritis.

-Se även Incorporating Cinnamon for Joint Health and Wellness
+Se även Zinc: The Lesser-Known Mineral for Joint Health

 On the other hand, excessive copper intake, while less common, can lead to copper toxicity, characterized by symptoms such as nausea, vomiting, abdominal pain, and liver damage.
 Chronic copper toxicity may also impair joint function and exacerbate oxidative stress, contributing to the progression of inflammatory joint diseases.